alteryx/react-comms/packages/docs/utils/jsEvent.md

-The most common utility function you may need to utilize is the `jsEvent` function that can imported from the React Comms library.
+The most common utility function you may need to utilize is the `JsEvent` function that can imported from the React Comms library.
 This is a function that handles communciation with the C# side of Designer from the configuration panel and your tool UI.
-For a full list of supported jsEvents, check out window.Alteryx.SupportedJsEvents in the HTML Developer Tools in Designer.
+For a full list of supported JsEvents, check out window.Alteryx.SupportedJsEvents in the HTML Developer Tools in Designer.

 ### FileBrowse